bdrhoa/react-native-ecommerce-for-kount/README.md

 #### 1. Installation

-On the command prompt run the following commands
+On the command prompt run the following commands (If on an M1 Mac, run the terminal in Rosetta mode.)

 ```sh
 $ git clone https://github.com/bdrhoa/react-native-ecommerce-for-kount.git